neon-ninja/IEA/Professional-Staff-H-L-IEA.md

  B2.4     Where the employee is a contributor to the Government Superannuation Fund the University will
           continue to make contributions to the Fund.
 Members of the fund are bound by the provisions of that scheme.
-Professional Individual Employment Agreement – Bands H – L                                           August 2021 SECTION C:        HOURS OF WORK
+Professional Individual Employment Agreement – Bands H – L                                             July 2022 SECTION C:        HOURS OF WORK
  C1       HOURS OF WORK
  C1.1     37.5 hours shall constitute an ordinary full time week’s work to be worked between 7 am and 9 pm